jucacrispim/toxicbuild/docs/source/repo_ui.rst

 .. |github-app-install| image:: ./_static/github-app-install.jpg

-After you select your repositoires and install, you will be redirect to the ToxicBuild web ui again and that's it.
+After you select your repositories and install, you will be redirect to the ToxicBuild web ui again and that's it.
 Your repositories will be imported.